JPMoresmau/tablr/readme.md

 - Typed cell values, no implicit conversion (text, integer, float, boolean, date, timestamp)
 - Save/Load to proprietary JSON format, and also CSV
 - A very basic terminal based UI
+    - basic colors: green when a cell was just changed, red if a cell is in error
+    - load/save
 - A few numeric functions: SUM, MINUS, TIMES, DIVIDE, AVERAGE

 ## TODO